Lastest update: December 17, 2020

 - Global Affairs Canada

 Could classes be cancelled?
-Please refer to the top of the page for most up-to-date information on campus closures.
+Please refer to the message at the top of the page for the most up-to-date information about campus closures.

 When should a student self-quarantine?
 Students should follow the advice of their provincial health authorities, or their doctor, for determining whether to self-quarantine.